WLHG Open Days

 Open Day 2025

-We are pleased to announce that our fifth Open Day will take place on the 8th November at the Windsor Baptist Church.
-It promises to be another day packed with interesting displays about local history, and our members taking questions.
-We will have a stall, and we welcome back the Friends of the Museum.
+Our fifth Open Day took place on the 8th November at the Windsor Baptist Church. hall was packed with interesting displays about local history, and our members were taking questions.
+We welcomed back the Friends of the Museum and also a special visit by Rebecca Steear of Windsor Carriages and Stephanie Lewis of the Windsor and Royal Borough Museum.

 Open Day 2024